February 13 – March 26, 2019

-The Student Entrepreneur Challenge is a hands-on business learning opportunity for high school students on Whidbey and Camano Islands.
-Teams of 3-5 students choose a product or service, write a business plan, market, and actually run a business for one week in November!
+The Student Entrepreneur Challenge is a hands-on business learning opportunity for high school students on Whidbey Island.
+Teams of 3-5 students choose a product or service, write a business plan, market, and actually run a business for one week!
 Winning teams are eligible for scholarships, but all teams get to keep the profits of their business.
-In 2016, the four teams made over $4,500 in profit!
+In 2017, the four teams made over $6,500 in profit!

 Pulled from the DemographicsNow tool through Sno-Isle libraries, the above PDF is a list of all major demographic areas for Island County.
 To get specific to your city, zip code, school district, etc, go to Demographics Now on Sno-Isle’s website.